Skip to main content

 Different Internal Models

 The world is too complex to understand at a glance.
-It takes years of growth and development for humans to build a useful internal model of reality in our heads.
+It takes years of growth and development for humans to build a useful internal model of reality in our heads in order to understand the risks they face.
+Even then, we need domain experts to understand specific kinds of risk in specific areas (like software development, for example).

-Within a development team, the model is split amongst people, documents, email, tickets, code... but it is still a model.
+Within a development team, that model is split amongst people, documents, email, tickets, code... but it is still a model.

 Taking actions changes reality, but changes your model of the risks too

-For example, while organising a dinner party you'll have a model of who you expect to come.
+When we started organising our dinner party we had an internal model of the risks we faced doing that.
 You might take actions to ensure there is enough food, that you've got RSVPs and so on.

 The actions we take have consequences in the real world.
 Hopefully, we eliminate some known risks but we might expose new hidden risks as we go.
 There is a recursive nature about this - we're left with an updated Internal Model, and we see new actions we have to take as a result.